jaideepbir/mcp-server-with-authz/docs/gcp-deployment.md

-# GCP Deployment Guide
+# GCP Deployment Guide for MCP Server

 ## Overview

-This guide provides instructions for deploying the MCP Server application on Google Cloud Platform (GCP) using Cloud Run services.
+This guide provides instructions for deploying the Model Context Protocol (MCP) Server application on Google Cloud Platform (GCP) using Cloud Run services.

 ## Prerequisites